Argon-Interactive/Xenon-Engine/ReadmeDocumentation/SceneManagement.md

 - `deleteEntity(Entity entity)`
   - Parameters:
     - entity - entity ID to delete
+- `bool hasComponent<T>(Entity entity)`
+  - Parameters:
+    - entity - Entity to check if it has component T.
+- `T& getComponent<T>(Entity entity)`
+  - Parameters:
+    - entity - Entity that owns required component of type T.
+  - Return value: reference to this entity's component T.
+- `void addComponent<T>(Entity ent)`
+  - Parameters:
+    - ent - Entity that will be added component T.
+- `void addComponent<T>(Entity entity, const T& data)`
+  - Parameters:
+    - entity - Entity that will own the new component.
+    - data - The component T that will be taken copy of.
+- `void addComponent<T>(Entity entity, T&& data)`
+  - Parameters:
+    - entity - Entity that will own the new component.
+    - data - Component T that will be moved to the entity.
+- `void removeComponent<T>(Entity ent)`
+  - Parameters:
+    - ent - Entity whose component T will be removed.
 - `getBuildIndex()`
   - Return value: build index of this scene
   - Note: if the scene was runtime-created this method returns 0 which is an invalid buildIndex